 The Rule of Law

-At the centre of all we do is the promotion of our positive behaviour policy, from FS onwards we work with the children to help them to establish class rules and routines and to work to resolve their own conflicts by demonstrating the confidence to explain when they are unhappy.
-They are taught from an early age that behaviour is about choice and these choices have consequences.
+At the centre of all we do is the promotion of our positive behaviour policy, from FS onwards we work with the children to help them to establish class rules and routines and to work to resolve their own conflicts by demonstrating the confidence to articulate when they are unhappy.
+They are taught from an early age that behaviour is about choice and choices have consequences.

 Respect and Tolerance

 Pupils acquire an understanding, and promotion, of the cultures of others by visits into school of a range of positive role models from different faiths, ethnicity and gender.
-Religious Education lessons and R-time lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.